MELISSA BLOCK, Host:

 DAVID WELNA: Ever since President Obama was running for the White House, he's vowed that Don't Ask, Don't Tell would end on his watch.
 It hasn't yet, of course.
 And last week, Mr. Obama looked to the upcoming lame-duck session of Congress to help him make good on his promise.

-President BARACK OBAMA: We need to provide certainty, and it's time for us to move this policy forward and this should not be a partisan issue.
+P: We need to provide certainty, and it's time for us to move this policy forward and this should not be a partisan issue.

 WELNA: John McCain is the defense panel's top Republican.
 Here's what he said then.

-Senator JOHN MCCAIN (R-Arizona, Armed Services Committee): I do not oppose or support the repeal of Don't Ask, Don't Tell at this time.
+BLOCK: I do not oppose or support the repeal of Don't Ask, Don't Tell at this time.
 I do oppose taking legislative action prior to the completion of a real and thorough review of the law.

 WELNA: That gives R. Clarke Cooper some hope.
 He's the director of the pro-repeal group Log Cabin Republicans.
 At President Obama's behest, Cooper has been urging GOP senators and their staffs to let the Defense Authorization Bill and its repeal of Don't Ask, Don't Tell come up for a vote, once the Pentagon study is released.

-Mr. R. CLARKE COOPER (Executive Director, Log Cabin Republicans): It'll enable them to come out and say, okay, I've been waiting for this study, I'm on record saying that I want to see this study done.
+BLOCK: It'll enable them to come out and say, okay, I've been waiting for this study, I'm on record saying that I want to see this study done.
 And, you know what, sure enough, it checks the box.
 It actually reports what we thought it would say - open service is not an issue, so let's vote yes on repeal.

 WELNA: Other senators fear the repeal could be taken out of the bill.

 BLOCK: I'm very concerned it might be stripped.
 And I'll tell you why I'm concerned.

 WELNA: That's Colorado Democrat Mark Udall, who's also on the Armed Services Committee.
 Udall says, despite Defense Secretary Robert Gates' call over the weekend for Don't Ask, Don't Tell to be repealed, it's not clear Republicans will let it come to a vote.

-Sen. UDALL: So I have joined with a number of other senators to call on the Senate leadership and others in the Senate, to open the floor of the Senate to debate the National Defense Authorization Act and the repeal of Don't Ask, Don't Tell that's included in it.
+BLOCK: So I have joined with a number of other senators to call on the Senate leadership and others in the Senate, to open the floor of the Senate to debate the National Defense Authorization Act and the repeal of Don't Ask, Don't Tell that's included in it.

 WELNA: David Welna, NPR News, the Capitol.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.